Advancing education and career opportunities in regenerative medicine and biofabrication

 home to the Advanced Regenerative Manufacturing Institute (ARMI) and a growing number of biotech start-ups.

 - Innovative new summer youth programs at UNH Manchester focused on regenerative medicine and biofabrication.
-These programs will build on curriculum developed at UNH Tech Camp in Durham over the past two years.
+These programs build on curriculum developed at UNH Tech Camp in Durham over the past two years.
 An emphasis will be placed on admitting students who are traditionally underrepresented in STEM-related fields.
-Programs will be offered at no cost to participants and all skill levels welcomed.
+Programs are offered at no cost to students in the Manchester public school district and all skill levels are welcomed.
 Advanced proficiency in STEM-related subjects is not required.
+Read more about Manchester Tech Camp.

 - A paid two-week summer professional development program on the UNH Manchester campus that provides training to middle and high school STEM teachers that helps them create formal projects related to regenerative medicine and biotechnology that they can bring back to their classrooms.
 Upon completion, participants will receive a $1,500 award, CEUs, classroom supplies and ongoing support from UNH faculty and graduate students.